Tekoa Washington

 Crosby (Main) Street is not what it used to be.
 A 5-year observation sees City Hall outgrowing its’ surroundings and taking up housing in the old Case building.
 The building was remodeled and now holds City Hall, the Council Chambers and Mayor's office.

-~The Old City Hall now houses two business, Chase Photography Studio and Pirouette
+~The Old City Hall now houses Pirouette

 ~The Library has been renovated and has a special spot for the Children's Story Hour.